 Along with condiments, these are key to rounding out flavors.
 My must-haves are: smoked paprika, garlic powder, ground cumin, chili flakes, Herbes de Provence, curry powder, za’atar, and nutritional yeast.
 As for salt, I use [additive-free] fine sea salt for cooking and coarse sea salt for finishing dishes.

 A handful of these in your smoothie or salad, or atop avocado toast, oatmeal, or creamy soup, is a great way to add a nutritional punch and textural variety to your meals.
 I typically have: pumpkin seeds, sesame seeds, peanuts, almonds, and/or cashews.

-Canned tomatoes are great for curries, soups, pastas, and so much more.
-Rich [full-fat] coconut milk is a must for curries and creamy vegan soups, and great for cooking rice.
+Canned tomatoes are great for soups, pastas, and so much more.
+Coconut milk is a must for curries and creamy vegan soups, and great for cooking rice.
 As for jarred items, I like to keep capers and oil-packed sun-dried tomatoes on-hand for adding brightness and depth to dishes.
 Kimchi is another favorite for topping fried rice and noodle bowls, and the probiotics inside are amazing for gut health.

-Fresh garlic, ginger, and onions are the start of so many great recipes.
-I always keep lemons (or limes) around, too, since I use freshly squeezed lemon juice to add brightness to many meals.
-Similarly, almost all my recipes get a sprinkling of fresh herbs right before serving.
+Fresh garlic, ginger, and onions are the start of so many recipes.
+I always keep lemons (or limes) around, too, to add brightness to many meals.
+Similarly, almost everything I cook gets a sprinkling of fresh herbs before serving.
 I usually have: cilantro, parsley, dill, and/or basil.